RamseyInHouse/docker-library/ruby-builder/README.md

 COPY . /code
 ```

-Put this file in the root of your app, next to the `Gemfile`.
+Put this file in the root of your project, next to the `Gemfile`.

 This image includes the following default scripts for your convenience.
 They live at `/usr/local/bin`.
 If you want to override them, `/code/bin` is set to the front of the `PATH` to make that easy.
 - setup - `bundle install`